goblint/bench/concrat/race-challenges/README.md

 A variation of this, [per-thread-array-init.c](per-thread-array-init.c) also initializes the array element with the thread index.

-TODO: Is the thread index used for anything?

 *Extracted from: [minimap2](../minimap2/), [klib](../klib); [the_silver_searcher](../the_silver_searcher)*

 ---